How to Set Profitable Consulting Rates in Any Niche

 Pricing Your Consulting Services, 4 Models

-When people think of consultants, they often imagine an hourly rate.
-While hourly rates are common, they’re not the only way you can set your consulting rates!
+When people think of consultants, they often assume an hourly rate.
+While this pricing structure is typical, it’s not the only one.

 • Per project: With project rates, you set up an agreement with pre-determined deliverables.
-Anything outside of this project’s scope can be billed at your hourly rate or another pre-determined rate.
+Anything outside of this project’s scope can be billed at your hourly rate or a separate pre-determined rate.

-• Per day: Charging per day is similar to charging per hour since days have a set number of hours in them.
-But it allows you to focus an entire day on a single client while getting paid for an entire day — instead of getting paid for 3-4 hours and feeling too exhausted to see another client for another 3-4 hours.
+• Per day: Charging per day is similar to charging per hour since working days tend to have a set number of hours.
+However, it allows you to focus an entire day on a single client while getting paid for 4-8 hours.

 • Retainer: This is a recurring pricing strategy.
 You can set your retainer rates based on a specific number of deliverables or monthly hours.
-The retainer model works great for consultants who offer services that need continuity, such as IT, social media, or accounting.
+The retainer model works great for consultants who offer services that need continuity.

-There’s no perfect model for consulting rates.
-The best model for you depends on how you deliver your consulting services (and your personal preference!).
+There’s no perfect model for your consulting rates.
+It ultimately depends on how you want your product perceived, premium or affordable.
+How you deliver your services and your personal preference will tell what’s best for you.

 Typical Payment Terms for Consultants

-It’s good practice to charge a percentage of a project before you start your consulting services.
-But what if you charge hourly?
-In this case, you can charge for a few hours upfront, then charge the rest at the end of the week or month.
-Make this clear in your consulting agreement.
+Even if you charge hourly, you can charge for a set number of hours upfront and then bill the rest at the end of the week or month.
+You must ensure your terms are clearly explained in your consulting agreement.

-Some consultants also work with companies that have a net-15, net-30, or net-60 payment term.
-This means that in the company’s invoice management software, invoices are scheduled for payment after a set number of days upon receiving the invoice (15, 30, and 60, respectively).
+Some consultants work with companies with a net-15, net-30, or net-60 payment term.
+This means that in the company’s system, invoices are scheduled for payment after a set number of days upon receiving the invoice (15, 30, and 60, respectively).

-However, keep in mind that you’re in charge of your own consulting business.
-If you don’t agree with a company’s payment terms, you don’t have to sign a contract with them.
-Many consultants don’t start their work until they’ve received at least a percentage of the payment upfront.
+However, remember that you’re in charge of your own consulting business.
+If you disagree with a company’s payment terms, you can negotiate your contract details with them.
+Many consultants don’t start their work until they receive at least a percentage of the payment upfront.

 Consulting Rates by Industry

-Use the following examples as a ballpark number to figure out your own consulting rates!
+Use the following examples as a ballpark number to figure out your own consulting rates.
+Note that these rates may vary based on your business location and the market you’re in.

 Beginner social media consulting rates start at $50 to $75 per hour.
-You can charge much more if you’re able to showcase a return on investment from your previous clients.
+You can charge much more if you can showcase a return on investment from your previous clients.

 As an IT consultant, you shouldn’t charge less than $85 to $125 per hour.
-These rates can easily go higher if you have an in-demand niche like cloud computing (e.g., a cloud monitoring service), business VOIP services, or AI.
+These rates can increase if you have an in-demand niche like cloud computing (e.g., a cloud monitoring service), business VOIP services, or AI.

 HR consultants can charge between $50 and $150 an hour.